antfu/contribute/README.md

 # Contribution Guide

 Hey there!
 We are really excited that you are interested in contributing.
 This is a general contribution guide for most of [Anthony's projects](https://antfu.me/projects).

 Before submitting your contribution, please make sure to take a moment and read through the following guide:

+## 👔 Etiquette

+> [!IMPORTANT]
+> Please aware that vibe-coding contributions are **🚫 STRICTLY PROHIBITED**.
+We are humans behind these open source projects trying hard to maintain good quality and a healthy community.
+Not only do vibe-coding contributions pollute the code, but they also drain A LOT of unnecessary energy and time from maintainers and toxic the community and collaboration.
+All vibe-coded, AI-generated PRs will be rejected and closed without further notice.
+In serious cases, your account might be banned organization-wide and reported to GitHub.
+>
+> **PLEASE SHOW SOME RESPECT** and do not do so.

 ## 👨‍💻 Repository Setup